-Homoplasic single nucleotide polymorphisms (SNPs) are considered important signatures of strong (positive) selective pressure, and hence of adaptive evolution for clinically relevant traits such as antibiotic resistance and virulence.
-Here we present a new tool, SNPPar, for efficient detection and analysis of homoplasic SNPs from large WGS datasets (>1,000 isolates and/or >100,000 SNPs).
-SNPPar takes as input a SNP alignment, tree and annotated reference genome, and uses a combination of simple monophyly tests and ancestral state reconstruction (ASR, via TreeTime) to assign mutation events to branches and identify homoplasies.
+Homoplasic SNPs are considered important signatures of strong (positive) selective pressure, and hence of adaptive evolution for clinically relevant traits such as antibiotic resistance and virulence.
+Here we present a new tool, SNPPar, for efficient detection and analysis of homoplasic SNPs from large whole genome seguencing datasets (>1000 isolates and/or >100000 SNPs).
+SNPPar takes as input an SNP alignment, tree and annotated reference genome, and uses a combination of simple monophyly tests and ancestral state reconstruction (ASR, via TreeTime) to assign mutation events to branches and identify homoplasies.
 Mutations are annotated at the level of codon and gene, to facilitate analysis of convergent evolution.

-Testing on simulated data (120 Mycobacterium tuberculosis alignments representing local and global samples) showed SNPPar can detect homoplasic SNPs with very high sensitivity (zero false-positives in all tests) and high specificity (zero false-negatives in 89% of tests).
-SNPPar analysis of three empirically sampled datasets (E. anophelis, B. dolosa and M. tuberculosis) produced results that were in concordance with previous studies, in terms of both individual homoplasies and evidence of convergence at the codon and gene levels.
-SNPPar analysis of a simulated alignment of ~64,000 genome-wide SNPs from 2000 M. tuberculosis genomes took ~23 minutes and ~2.6 GB of RAM to generate complete annotated results on a laptop.
-This analysis required ASR be conducted for only 1.25% of SNPs, and the ASR step took ~23 seconds and 0.4 GB RAM.
+Testing on simulated data (120 Mycobacterium tuberculosis alignments representing local and global samples) showed SNPPar can detect homoplasic SNPs with very high specificity (zero false-positives in all tests) and high sensitivity (zero false-negatives in 89% of tests).
+SNPPar analysis of three empirically sampled datasets (Elizabethkingia anophelis, Burkholderia dolosa and M. tuberculosis) produced results that were in concordance with previous studies, in terms of both individual homoplasies and evidence of convergence at the codon and gene levels.
+SNPPar analysis of a simulated alignment of ~64000 genome-wide SNPs from 2000 M. tuberculosis genomes took ~23 min and ~2.6 GB of RAM to generate complete annotated results on a laptop.
+This analysis required ASR be conducted for only 1.25% of SNPs, and the ASR step took ~23s and 0.4GB of RAM.
 SNPPar automates the detection and annotation of homoplasic SNPs efficiently and accurately from large SNP alignments.
 As demonstrated by the examples included here, this information can be readily used to explore the role of homoplasy in parallel and/or convergent evolution at the level of nucleotide, codon and/or gene.